top of page

 Recovery of gross foreign direct investment

 Over the 12 months ended September 2023, gross foreign direct investment (FDI) inflows on the South African balance of payments achieved a record-high quarterly average (excluding the Naspers share swap transaction of 2021).
-Between the first quarter of 2022 to third quarter of 2023 (associated with the end of lockdowns and economic recovery in most sectors) the average quarterly inflow of gross FDI amounted to R28,7 billion – an increase of 140% over the average inflows recorded in 2020 and 2021..
+Between the first quarter of 2022 and the third quarter of 2023 (associated with the end of lockdowns and economic recovery in most sectors), the average quarterly inflow of gross FDI amounted to R28,7 billion—an increase of 140% over the average inflows recorded in 2020 and 2021.

 Dr Roelof Botha